Contributed By Dirican | Gözütok

-Concord restructuring is proposed by the debtor or a creditor to comprise certain liabilities in accordance with a plan.
+Concord restructuring is proposed by the debtor or a creditor to reach a compromise over certain liabilities in accordance with a plan.
 The key aim is to present a probable success through a concordat plan, with no intention to cause any damage or loss to the creditors.
-The restructuring can be implemented in three different ways: (i) as the ordinary concordat, (ii) the concordat in bankruptcy, and (iii) the concordat through asset abandonment.
-Some restrictions are imposed on creditors enforcing their rights over companies under a temporary period and a definitive period of concordat.
-During the temporary and precise period of concordat, no proceedings may be filed against the company and any proceedings previously initiated are suspended.
+The restructuring can be implemented in three different ways: (i) ordinary concordat, (ii) concordat in bankruptcy, and (iii) concordat through asset abandonment.
+During the temporary and definite period of concordat, no proceedings may be filed against the debtor and any proceedings previously initiated are suspended.
 Prescription periods and statutes of limitation shall be suspended.

-Concerning the concord restructuring, if the court does not approve the concord or cancels the concord period, it will decide on the bankruptcy of the debtor upon the report of the concord commissar.
+In the case of a concord restructuring, if the court does not approve the concord or cancels the concord period, it will decide on the bankruptcy of the debtor upon the report of the concordat commissar.
 Creditors may apply to the court for the termination of the concord restructuring if it is found that the debtor acted in bad faith in having the restructuring proposal approved or that the debtor breached the provisions of the concord.

-Concerning the amicable restructuring, if the restructuring project is successful, the debtor will continue to operate.
-If the company breaches the terms of the restructuring, the company should seek to agree with creditors and to have an amendment approved by the court to the restructuring proposal.
+In the case of an amicable restructuring, if the restructuring project is successful, the debtor will continue to operate.
+If the debtor breaches the terms of the restructuring, the debtor should seek to agree with creditors and to have an amendment approved by the court to the restructuring proposal.
 In the absence of an agreement, the court may decide on bankruptcy.

-The concordat commissar invites all creditors to negotiate the debtor's principal reduction, interest reduction, maturity, or other payment offers within the definitive period.
+The concordat commissar invites all creditors to negotiate the debtor’s principal reduction, interest reduction, maturity, or other payment offers within the definite period.

-If the debtor's project is accepted with a majority of more than two thirds in terms of the amount of receivables, the pledgee(s) who did not conclude an agreement with the debtor shall be subject to the longest maturity of the agreements made with the other pledgee(s), by applying the pre-default interest rate agreed in the contract between the parties, from the date of the concordat request.
+If the debtor’s project is accepted with a majority of more than two-thirds in terms of the amount of receivables, the pledgee(s) that did not conclude an agreement with the debtor shall be subject to the longest maturity of the agreements made with the other pledgee(s), by applying the pre-default interest rate agreed in the contract between the parties, from the date of the concordat request.